Riesz operators and some spherical representations for hyperbolic groups: On positivity of

 \end{prop}

-The following definition of spherical functions seems to be more appropriate in the context of general hyperbolic groups and coincides of course with the standard one in the framework of semisimple Lie groups.\\ Pick $t\in ]0,\frac{1}{2}]$ and set which is well defined since for $t>0$ the operator $\mathcal{I}_{t}$ is well defined.
+For our purposes, it will be suitable to normalize spherical functions, so that we adopt a slightly different definition of such functions (which coincide to the mentioned ones in the context of semisimple Lie group).
+Pick $t\in ]0,\frac{1}{2}]$ and set which is well defined since for $t>0$ the operator $\mathcal{I}_{t}$ is well defined.
 We obtain the following characterization : \begin{prop} If $t$ is not in $]0,\frac{1}{2}]$, the intertwiner $\mathcal{I}_{t}$ cannot be positive.\end{prop}

 \begin{proof} Let $t>0$.
 Let $f=\sum_{g}c_{g}D_{g}$ be a finitely supported function in $\mathbb{C}[\Gamma]$ and let $v=\pi_{t}(f)=\sum_{g}c_g\pi_{t}(g) \textbf{1}_{\partial X}\in \mathcal{F}_{t,\textbf{1}_{\partial X}}$.
 Consider $\gamma \in \Gamma \mapsto \varphi_{t}(\gamma)$ and observe that :